russellromney/docker-dash/README.md

 This is a basic Dash app that pulls two images from http://picsum.photos, displays a graph, and echoes input to an output div.

+It uses the very small python:3.7-alpine image which is less than 100MB compared to python:3.7 which is 700MB+.

 ![App Demo](example.gif)

 More detail at this excellent tutorial: https://linuxacademy.com/blog/linux-academy/deploying-a-containerized-flask-application-with-aws-ecs-and-docker/